• Skip to primary navigation

 • ×

-This Malunggay Whole Wheat Bread is one of the easy and healthy bread recipes that you can make!
+This Malunggay Bread Recipe is one of the easiest and healthy bread recipes that you can make!
 It is loaded with vitamins, minerals and energy that your body needs.
 Pair this with your favorite milk or tea and enjoy a delicious breakfast or snacks!

 Love Filipino Bread?
 Try the fan favorites- Ube Cheese Pandesal, Red Velvet Pandesal with Cheese, or Spanish Bread!